When it comes to good health, sleep is key. You’ll probably find it hard to get a good night’s sleep without a good mattress.

 If you don’t love it, don’t hesitate to send it back — you deserve quality sleep.

 A full-size mattress is larger than a twin, but smaller than a queen.
 It’s 53 inches wide and 75 inches long.

 These mattresses tend to be more affordably priced than queen- or king-size ones, which is always a nice bonus.

 What’s the difference between a full and a queen mattress?

 The only difference is the size.

-A standard full-size mattress measures 53 to 54 inches wide and 75 inches long, while a standard queen measures 60 inches wide and 80 inches long.
+A standard full-size mattress measures 53–54 inches wide and 75 inches long.
+A standard queen measures 60 inches wide and 80 inches long.
 The width of a full-size mattress tends to be best suited for a single sleeper or a sleeper with a pet or small child.

-Couples who like getting cozy may also enjoy sleeping in a full, but otherwise, the mattress is too narrow to comfortably accommodate two adult sleepers.
+Couples who like getting cozy may also enjoy sleeping in a full, but otherwise, the mattress is too narrow to accommodate two adult sleepers comfortably.